junxit/us-congress-bills-111/bill.md

 - Whereas in doing so, brave members of the Armed Forces left loved ones in order to defend the Nation; and
 - Whereas many members of the Armed Forces remain abroad, defending the Nation from further terrorist attacks and continuing to battle al-Qaeda and the Taliban: Now, therefore, be it

-by the House of Representatives, That the House of Representatives—
+That the House of Representatives—

 - **(1)** recognizes September 11 as both a day to mourn and remember those taken from their loved ones and fellow citizens, and a day for the people of the United States to recommit to the Nation and to each other;
 - **(2)** once again extends its deepest sympathies to the friends, families, and loved ones of the innocent victims of the September 11, 2001, terrorist attacks;